kabobrocks/kabob-bot/README.md

 * ud [word]: responds with the Urban Dictionary definition of your query
 * weather [zipcode]: gives a snapshot of the weather for the given zipcode
 * wolfram [search]: searches Wolfram Alpha for your search and responds with the top result
+* yt [search]: searches Youtube for your search and returns the first result